-Today, I answer a reader’s question about whether her ex is thinking about her during no contact.
+Today, I answer a reader’s question about whether her ex is thinking about her during no contact after a breakup.

 I’m having a really hard time with no contact.
 My ex broke up with me 2 months ago.

 I went NC 3 weeks ago and he hasn’t contacted me since.
 I feel like he doesn’t care about me anymore.
 I wonder if my ex is even thinking about me during no contact at all.
 It breaks my heart that he can just go on like nothing happened when we used to talk multiple times every single day.

 I see on Facebook that he’s starting to date and this tears me up inside.
 Mutual friends say he seems happy.
 Does he even care that we’re broken up?
 I feel like he’s just going to forget all about me.

 I really appreciate all of your email, it makes me feel like I’m not alone.”